Vonage-Community/demo-video-verify-messages-node-2fa_and_messaging_with_video/README.md

 * Node.js 16+
 * A tunneling service such as [ngrok](https://developer.vonage.com/en/getting-started/tools/ngrok) or a hosting service like Railway.
 * A Vonage Application configured for Video and Messaging
+* A Vonage AI Studio HTTP Bot configured for a support workflow

+This demo uses SQLite to store room and user information.
+It is not currently designed to talk to an external database.

 ### Set Up

+1. Create a Vonage Application with Messages and Video Capabilities
+    1. From your Customer Dashboard, go to "Build & Manage", and then ["Applications"](https://dashboard.nexmo.com/applications).
+    1. Click on "Create a new Application"
+    1. Give your application a Name
+    1. Click on "Generate public and private key" to generate a new private key.
+Save this file to your computer so we can use it later.
+    1. Toggle the "Messages" capability on.
+Enter "https://example.com/inbound" and "https://example.com/status" for the Inbound and Status URLs, respectively
+    1. Toggle the "Video" capability on.
+We will not need to configure any callback URLs.
+    1. Click on "Generate new application"
+    1. On the Application screen, click "Link" next to a number to link that number to this application.
+If you do not have a number, you can purchase one from the ["Buy Numbers"](https://dashboard.nexmo.com/buy-numbers) screen.
+1. Set up the AI Studio HTTP Bot
+    1. Download the AI Studio Agent from [here](https://github.com/Vonage-Community/demo-video-verify-messages-node-2fa_and_messaging_with_video/raw/main/aistudio_agent.zip)
+    1. From the customer dashboard, go to "Build & Manage" and then "AI Studio"
+    1. Click on "Go to AI Studio"
+    1. On the AI Studio "Agents" screen, click on "Import Agent"
+    1. Click the "Upload" button, and select the AI Studio Agent ZIP file we just downloaded
+    1. Note the region it will be deployed to
+    1. Click on "Import Agent" to create the new agent
+    1. Click on the new "Video Bot" agent that was created
+    1. On the flow editor screen, click on "Publish", and then on the "Publish button"
+    1. Close the publish window

 #### Local Installation

-* Clone this repository to your computer
+1. Clone this repository to your computer
-* Copy `.env.dist` to `.env`
+1. Copy `.env.dist` to `.env`
-* Fill in the following information into the new `.env` file.
+1. Fill in the following information into the new `.env` file.
 You need either `PRIVATE_KEY` or `PRIVATE_KEY64`, but not both:
     * `API_KEY` - Your Vonage API Key from your customer dashboard.
     * `API_SECRET` - Your Vonage API Secret from your customer dashboard.
     * `VONAGE_VERIFY_BRAND` - The name you want to appear in the Verify messages.
     * `API_APPLICATION_ID` - The Application ID you have set up in your customer dashboard.
     * `PRIVATE_KEY` - Path to where the Application Private Key is located on your computer.
     * `PRIVATE_KEY64` - A base64-encoded version of the Application Private Key.
 [See this article for more info](https://developer.vonage.com/en/blog/using-private-keys-in-environment-variables).
     * `VONAGE_FROM_NUMBER` - A number linked to the Application to be used with the Messages API.
+    * `VONAGE_AI_STUDIO_KEY` - An API Key from AI Studio.
+See [here](https://studio.docs.ai.vonage.com/api-integration/authentication) how to generate one.
+    * `VONAGE_AI_STUDIO_BOT_ID` - The ID of the bot created in AI Studio.
+See [here](https://studio.docs.ai.vonage.com/http/working-with-http-agents) for instructions on finding the ID.
+    * `VONAGE_AI_STUDIO_REGION` - Either "eu" or "us", depending on what region your bot is deployed in.

 ## Running the Demo